BanerjeeLab-repertoire/pycat-napari/README.md

 ### Reference Materials

-## 📓 Notebooks
+## Notebooks

-These notebooks included are exeamples of how to read, combine, and compare data output by PyCAT.
-They are for coding and methodology examples and are not as structured, documented, or tested as the main PyCAt application, but we thought they would be more useful than not.
+The notebooks included are examples of how to read, combine, and compare data output by PyCAT.
+They are for coding and methodology examples and are not as structured, documented, or tested as the main PyCAT application, but we thought they would be more useful than not.

 ### Analysis Examples
 - **pycat_plotting.ipynb**